TRIQS/cthyb/doc/basicnotions/cthyb.rst

 The main inputs of the solver are the hybridization functions :math:`\Delta(i\omega_n)` and the local Hamiltonian :math:`\mathcal{H}_\mathrm{loc}` on the impurity.
 The solver then computes the Green's function on the imaginary-time interval :math:`[0,\beta]`.
-This is done on a basis of Legendre polynomials, as described in Ref. [#legendre]_.
+This can be done in the imaginary time representation, as well as on a basis of Legendre polynomials, as described in Ref. [#legendre]_.
 Note that our implementation of the algorithm uses a *matrix* representation [#ctqmc3]_ of the operators :math:`d^\dagger_{\alpha}`.
 This allows the use of any local Hamiltonian :math:`\mathcal{H}_\mathrm{loc}` in the algorithm.